Victor Corpus: 1970 PMA armory raid

 On December 29, 1970, Corpus formally defected to the New People's Army (NPA) and led a raid on the PMA armory.
 Timing the raid when most cadets were out on Christmas vacation and the PMA's senior officers including its Superintendent, General Ugalde had left the camp to meet President Ferdinand Marcos upon his scheduled arrival in nearby Baguio.

 Corpus, who was PMA's designated officer of the day (OOD), guided the NPA raiding team which managed to escape with Browning automatic rifles, carbines, machine guns, and various other weapons and ammunition.

 MV Karagatan incident

 Corpus oversaw the failed operations of the New People's Army to receive armaments from China in 1972.
 The Philippine military intercepted the weapons loaded into the ship MV Karagatan along the coast of Palanan, Isabela.

 1976 surrender

 Disgruntled with the Communist Party of the Philippines, Corpus decided to surrender to government in July 14, 1976, due to disillusionment over the organization citing the 1971 Plaza Miranda bombing which the NPA is alleged to have a role in committing.
 He would spend the rest of the Marcos dictatorship in prison.
+In November 1977, he and his two co-accused, Ninoy Aquino and Bernabe Buscayno, were sentenced to death by firing squad at a military tribunal on charges of murder and subversion; Corpus and Buscayno's sentences were confirmed in May 1981, but eventually did not push through.
 After Marcos was deposed in the peaceful 1986 EDSA Revolution, Corpus was granted clemency by President Corazon Aquino.